Banno/banno-powerons/open-subshare/open-subshare-json-contract.md

 		 - type: The name type description based on the NAME:TYPE
 		 - street: The street and, if applicable, extra address of the name record
 		 - local: The combined city, state and zip code
-		 - nameLoc: The unique locator code attached to the name record
+		 - nameLoc: The unique locator code attached to the name record (as a string)

 ## CREATESHARE
 All necessary information is passed back from the UX to create and fund the new share, and create or copy name records under the new share.